 Driving in 4×4 Low

-The driving dynamics of your 4WD are transformed drastically to when you are driving in 4×4 hi or 2WD mode.
-When you drive in 4×4 low, all four wheels are being powered by the engine simultaneously and the low ration gearing through the transfer case is being used.
+The driving dynamics of your 4WD are transformed drastically when you are driving in 4-Lo mode.
+When you drive in 4-Lo, all four wheels are being powered by the engine simultaneously and the low ration gearing through the transfer case is being used.

-Older, more traditional 4×4’s use a short gear lever positioned next to the main manual or automatic gear shifter to engage 4×4 Low.
+- Older, more traditional 4x4s use a short gear lever positioned next to the main manual or automatic gear shifter to engage 4×4 Low.

-In many modern 4x4s you can switch from 2H to 4H without stopping, but still, have to come to a complete stop to switch from 4H to 4L.
+In many modern 4x4s, you can switch from 2H to 4H without stopping, but still, have to come to a complete stop to switch from 4H to 4L.

 We engage 4×4 Low when we require optimal traction and absolute maximum power, available at all times.
 As mentioned before, in 4×4 Low (four-wheel drive, low range), all four wheels are propelling the vehicle while driving when a low gear ratio gear is being used.

-- Engage low range to get you through soft sand, over soft-sand dunes, up steep hills and declines, through deep mud or snow
+- Engage low range to get you through soft sand, over soft-sand dunes, up steep hills and declines, and through deep mud or snow